GavinMarsh/blog/source/_posts/mindset.md

 ---
 extends: _layouts.post
 section: content
-title: How to build Capital series - Mindset
+title: How to Build Capital Part 2 - Mindset
 date: 2018-02-07
 cover_image: /assets/img/posts/mindset/feature.png
 description: Does the idea of "investing" make you uneasy?
 Good news.
 It doesn't have to!